coveo/cli/rfcs/accepted/0002-cd-update-snap.md

 2. The release process split into two branches:
    - One branch start building the binaries right away.
      - It stores them in a GitHub Job Artifact.
-     - It 'noop' if the CLI does not to be build.
+     - It would be a 'noop' if the CLI does not need to be build.
-   - The other branch refresh the Jest Snap and then proceed with the previous release process up to the Git commit/push.
+   - The other branch refreshes the Jest Snap and then proceeds with the release process as before up to the Git commit/push.
 3. The creation of the GitHub release now occurs when both Git and the binary jobs are done, and only if the CLI needs to be built/released.

 # Reference-level explanation